-- Review of amendments (i.e., proposed changes to previously approved research) must be conducted by the IRB at convened meetings, except when changes are minor (refer to UIC OPRS Policy Amendments to Previously Approved Research).
+- Review of amendments (i.e., proposed changes to previously approved research) must be conducted by the IRB at convened meetings, except when changes are minor (refer to UIC HSPP policy Amendment to Previously Approved Research).

-- The UIC IRBs use a primary reviewer system with two reviewers having scientific expertise and research experience relevant to the study assigned as primary reviewers.
-For initial reviews, a nonscientific reviewer is also generally assigned.
+- The UIC IRBs use a reviewer system with two reviewers having scientific expertise and/or research experience relevant to the study assigned as primary reviewers.
+The exception is initial review as a nonscientific reviewer is generally assigned as well.
 The review by this individual focuses on the viewpoint of research participant, acceptability of the consent process and understandability of the consent document.
-For Continuing Reviews and Amendments, two primary reviewers are assigned.
+However, all agenda materials are provided to all members, and the final determination is made by a vote of all members present following the discussion.

 - An IRB panel may, at its discretion, invite individuals with competence in special areas to assist in the review of issues which require expertise beyond or in addition to that available on the IRB.
 These individuals may not vote with the IRB.